arnauddsj/starter-auth/README.md

 ## Next steps

-A lot need to be improved and fine tuned.
-CSS is quite ugly, but this actual version is already a good step to start a project without having to spend a week on authentication.
+Thi actual version is already a good step to start a project without having to spend a week on authentication.
+!
+Facebook auth has not yet been tested

 Future improvements:
 1 [x] Add Yup validations on the server side as well (important). -> Done as a middleware